-Finally, guardians are required to report periodically to the child and adult protection authority and need to notify it immediately of relevant changes of circumstances and update it on the question of whether a guardianship is still required.
+Finally, guardians are required to periodically report to the child and adult protection authority and need to immediately notify it of relevant changes of circumstances and update it on the question whether a guardianship is still required.

-9. Planning for Non-Traditional Families
+9. Planning for Nontraditional Families